-The Margalef Index, widely used in the environmental sciences, has been adapted to estimate the richness of the selected international research partners for a given institution.
-IRN Index reflects the ability of institutions to diversify the geography of their international research network by establishing sustainable research partnerships with other higher education institutions.
+The IRN adapts the Margalef Index, widely used in the environmental sciences, to estimate the richness of international research partners for a given institution.
+IRN Index reflects the ability of institutions to diversify the geography of their international research network by establishing repeated research partnerships with other higher education institutions.
 It also reflects the efficiency of this as we look at the diversity of partner locations against the efforts needed to achieve such a diversity.
 Specifically, the QS International Research Network (IRN) Index is calculated with the following formula:

 IRN Index = L / ln(P), **

-where P is the distinct count of international partners (higher education institutions) and L is the distinct count international locations represented by them.
+where In(P) is the natural logarithm of the distinct count of international partners (higher education institutions) and L is the distinct count of international countries/territories represented by them.